BehzadShayeghTry/MipsSingleSycle/README.md

  - Aref Afzali

 Test :

- for test, put test.txt in project directory and rename it as instructions.txt.
+ Tor test, put test.txt in project directory and rename it as instructions.txt.